apache/druid/docs/ingestion/native-batch-input-source.md

 ...
 ```

-When using the Combining input source to read delegate `dataSources` results , set the value of `maxNumConcurrentSubTasks` in `tuningConfig` as follows:
+For the Combining input source to read data correctly, set the value of `maxNumConcurrentSubTasks` in `tuningConfig` as follows:
 - more or equal to 1 for `range` or `single_dim` types
 - more or equal to 2 for `hashed` or `dynamic` types